Sassafrass6/SudokuSolver/README.md

 # SudokuSolver
-A program to solve Sudoku puzzles, written in Python.
+A Sudoku solver, written in Python.

-* Author: Frank Cerasoli
+Author: Frank Cerasoli
-* Date: August 2017
+Date: August 2017

+Sudoku's are solved iteratively until cells with only one possibility for a solution have been exhausted.
+Then, a recursive guessing method is employed to find a correct solution.
+TODO: Count number of possible solutions

-* Execution:
+Execution:
-     'python main.py'
+*    'python main.py'

+Usage:
+* The main menu provides instructions for solving Sudoku puzzles and is output upon execution.
 * Puzzles must be added manually in 'Puzzles.py'
-* A tool for formatting Sudoku puzzles is included in the main menu options
+* A tool for formatting Sudoku puzzles for 'Puzzles.py' is included in the main menu options
-* The main menu provides instructions for solving Sudoku puzzles and is output upon execution.